IF YOU ARE GOING TO SPEND MONEY ON A DOG, PLEASE READ THIS FIRST!

 Please remember to check the NZ MAF codes, which change from time to time, most reputable breeders are aware of any changes.

 Please note that I cannot quarantee coat, as BSD or Alpoceia X is a problem in the breed.
-You will find that most breeders cannot guarantee coat.
+You will find that all breeders cannot guarantee coat.